-Baby Massage has many well-documented physical and psychological benefits but I have observed that Story Massage provides another level of enrichment for Mums and babies.
+Baby Massage has many well-documented physical and psychological benefits but I have observed that massage stories provide another level of enrichment for Mums and babies.
 Here are some of the key benefits that Mums have identified:

 - The Baby Story Massage classes provide extra tools and strategies to use with babies and toddlers.
 Mums appreciate being able to do the moves at home in a functional way, as a part of their routine or to help with daily activities such as getting dressed.

-- Story Massage is a simple and flexible programme.
+- The Story Massage Programme is a simple and flexible.
 No oil is used so you don’t need to take off any clothes, and no preparation or extra resources are needed.
 The strokes are really easy to learn and to remember too.
 This is so helpful and empowering for busy parents of small babies.

 - You can massage any part of the baby that can be easily accessed which is great for babies who don’t like to stay still for too long.
 So while one Mum is massaging the tummy, another might be massaging her baby’s back, arms or feet, whichever feels best.
 Babies could be sitting up, lying down or sitting on Mum’s lap.

 - Mums love that the activity is baby led, but they also feel in control; doing something fun and meaningful for their baby.
 Mums know that they are helping their baby’s development.